 That was followed by three years of domestic professional racing, the first two of which with Robbie as a teammate.
 With a growing list of top results, Teddy made the leap to the European peloton in 2009 as a member of the Cervelo TestTeam.

-2012 marks his second year with the European powerhouse team Liquigas-Cannondale.
-Teddy has competed in the world's biggest races including the Giro d'Italia, Paris-Nice, the Tour of Flanders, Paris-Roubaix, and the World Championships.
+A four year stint with the Italian heritage Liquigas and Cannondale-Liquigas teams put Teddy in the racing trenches.
+Dozens of wins spawned during this period racing for the likes of Peter Sagan, Vincenzo Nibali, and Ivan Basso.
+2015 was Teddy’s final professional year.
+He announced in May of that year while racing for the American Cannondale-Garmin operation that with ten years complete in the pro ranks, “I wanted to escape with my health ad my sanity intact.”
+Success!
+Teddy competed in the world’s biggest races including the Tour de France, Giro d’Italia, Paris-Nice, the Tour of Flanders, Paris-Roubaix, and the World Championships.
 As the consummate domestique, Teddy has dutifully served teammates who have won world championships as well as all three grand tours.

 Growing up in an active family in Brentwood, NH, Robbie participated in all kinds of sports and recreation.
 A lifetime of athletic mediocrity came to a speedy end the moment he joined the Holderness high school’s cycling team.